bjendyk/javascript-cukes-starter/README.md

 ## Prerequisites

-1. Download and unpack web driver for Chrome: https://chromedriver.storage.googleapis.com/index.html
+1. Download and unpack the web driver for Chrome: https://chromedriver.storage.googleapis.com/index.html
-2. Download and unpack web driver for Firefox: https://github.com/mozilla/geckodriver/releases
+2. Download and unpack the web driver for Firefox: https://github.com/mozilla/geckodriver/releases
 3. Adjust the `PATH` environment variable to include the directory where the web drivers reside
 4. `npm install`